freedev/solr-import-export-json/README.md

 ### Real life examples

-Here few real examples:

-- export all documents into a json file
+export all documents into a json file

     ./run.sh -s http://localhost:8983/solr/collection -a export -o /tmp/collection.json

-- import documents from json
+import documents from json

     ./run.sh -s http://localhost:8983/solr/collection -a import -o /tmp/collection.json

-- export part of documents, like adding a `fq`  Solr parameter to the export
+export part of documents, like adding a `fq`  Solr parameter to the export

      ./run.sh -s http://localhost:8983/solr/collection -a export -o /tmp/collection.json --filterQuery field:value

-- import documents from json but first delete all documents in the collection
+import documents from json but first delete all documents in the collection

      ./run.sh -s http://localhost:8983/solr/collection -a import -o /tmp/collection.json --deleteAll

-- export the documents and skip few fields.
+export the documents and skip few fields.
 In the example the will be skipped the fields: `field1_a`, all the fields starting with `field2_` and all the fields ending with `_date`

      ./run.sh -s http://localhost:8983/solr/collection -a export -o /tmp/collection.json --skipFields field1_a,field2_*,*_date